 If your answer is “yes”, you can read the different patient reviews of methotrexate below, and if you are currently or have previously taken the medication you can add your review.

-Here is an informational page from the National Institute of Health – methotrexate info page.
+Here is an informational page from the National Institute of Health on the medication – methotrexate info page.

 Copied from wikipedia:

 “It is used as a treatment for some autoimmune diseases, including rheumatoid arthritis, juvenile dermatomyositis, psoriasis, psoriatic arthritis, lupus, sarcoidosis, Crohn’s disease (although a recent review has raised the point that it is fairly underused in Crohn’s disease,) eczema and many forms of vasculitis.”

 As with other medications, it is important to tell your prescribing doctor of any allergies you might have to other medications and or MTX (another abbreviation for methotreotrexate).
 And unfortunately there are quite a few side effects that have been reported so consulting with your doctor about those is also important so you are informed.
 Remember, it is always best to be educated on what is possible so you don’t freak out and go into another colitis flare up because of some minor(or major) side effects.

 Developed severe UC in my entire colon in 2012.
 Tried several drugs for 2 years which didn't work (except Prednisone which my doctor said I couldn't stay on long term) and finally got total remission with Methotrexate.
 I did have some hair thinning, including eyelashes which were almost completely gone but by using Rodan & Fields Lash Boost or the prescription lash drug Latisse I'm able to have nice lashes again.
 I take 8 pills (20 mg total) once a week and have been in remission except for the rare minor flare for 5 years now.
 Check my CBC and Liver Panel every 2-3 mos. and have not had any liver trouble, but occasionally have some anemia which is fixed easily enough by taking iron tabs.